 awarded grants from the Canada Council for the Arts and the Ontario Arts Council

-and was most recently awarded the first Indigenous Artist in Residence at
+and was honoured to be selected as the inaugural Indigenous Artist in Residence at Western University in 2021.

 Her

-Recognizing the impact colonization has had on our Earth and the First People
+art primarily references topics relating to environmental issues, Haudenosaunee stories and teachings, and injustices to Indigenous People, recognizing the impact colonization has had on our Earth and the First People

 vanishing due to human activity and overpopulation.
 The ever-alarming condition